Faster Pastor and Heirs of Grace [Part 1]

 There’s no need to fear.
 In Christ, you are an heir!

-A few years ago, Daniel, a leader for Joy FM and our radio producer, invited me to participate in some fun called “Faster Pastor.”
-Because his gospel radio network sponsored a racecar at the Charlotte Motor Speedway, his team was also invited to host a pastor for a funny race at the Speedway.
+A few years ago, Daniel, General Manager of Joy FM network and our radio host, invited me to participate in some fun called “Faster Pastor.”
+Because his gospel radio network sponsored a racecar at the Charlotte Motor Speedway, his team was also invited to host a pastor for a silly race at the Speedway.
 Since I serve as an occasional on air pastor for Joy FM, they thought it’d be cute to invite me to be the driver.

 We wouldn’t be racing cars; we would race old school buses!
 I can’t believe I said yes.